Creative Arts Therapy

 - Deal with the challenges of serious diseases like cancer.

 - Treating mental disorders such as schizophrenia or depression.

 - Help children understand and deal with physical disabilities.

-- Understand and treat behavioral problems.
+- Understand and treat behavioural problems.

 If you feel like things are getting too overwhelming or you would like to seek help with any of the issues mentioned above, then contact us here at MyMind.
 We have a range of mental health professionals who practice a range of interactive approaches including creative arts therapy.

 Taking the first step can often be the most difficult especially if you would like to avoid the process of talking about your issues and would like to attempt a different way of expressing yourself.
-To arrange a session of your choosing you can call us by telephone on 076 680 1060 or you can email us at email@example.com.
+To arrange a session of your choosing you can call us by telephone at 076 680 1060 or you can email us at email@example.com.